 “Never say no to data points,” says bassist Michal Smetana.

-They understand the importance of analyzing fan behavior across different platforms, as well as building their own email list in preparation for a cookieless future.
-“With social media you don’t own anything, and it can break any day,” says drummer Matej Herceg.
+They understand the importance of analyzing fan behavior across different platforms and building their own email list in preparation for a cookieless future.
+“With social media, you don’t own anything, and it can break any day,” says drummer Matej Herceg.
 “When you have fans’ emails, you have something to work with.”